pantheraleo-7/ffmpeg-update/README.md

 ### Error Handling

 - Permission issues are resolved automatically with `sudo` when necessary (and, consequently, user is prompted for password at `stdin`).
-- Checks for path handling are exhaustive, with appropriate messages written to `stdout`.
+- Checks for path handling are exhaustive, with appropriate messages written to `stdout` or `stderr`.